akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Most importantly, she learned how to look at a fever and know whether it would break with a compress of mugwort or whether you needed to send for the priest.

-She became skilled at managing the estate accounts.
-These were mostly rolls of parchment bound with faded ribbons, kept in a chest at the foot of her mother’s bed.
-She meant to ask about one entry in an unsteady hand, but was distracted by her goose.
-It read: “Levy unpaid.
-See reeve at Michaelmas.
-Silver set aside.”

 And so, Beatrice learnt.
 She watched and she listened and she grew.

 Then her mother grew tired.
 Then pale.
 Then thin.